vkybassey2021/Residual-Momentum-Across-Markets/README.md

 └── README.md
 ```

-## Note on Data
+## Data Availability

-The analysis uses survivorship-free index constituent data for the S&P 500 and Stoxx 600.
-If the raw data is proprietary or restricted, it is not included in this repository.
+The datasets used in this project were provided by the course instructor for educational purposes and are therefore not redistributed in this repository.

+To reproduce the analysis, users should obtain the original datasets directly from the course instructor (or the official course materials, where available) and place them in the `data/` directory before running the analysis.

+The code expects the following input files:

+* `SPX500 Original.xlsm`
+* `Stoxx 600 Originale.xlsm`